Each of us is a unique strand in the unique web of life

 Nicole is a pre-kindergarten teacher in Williamsburg.
 She strongly believes in the power of early intervention for all children, particularly those with special needs.
 Nicole lives in Williamsburg with her husband, Geoff, and two children, Aaron and Cora.

-Board Member and PVC Historian: Susan Thames
+PVC Historian: Susan Thames

 Susan Thames is originally from North Carolina.
 She and her family moved to Virginia several years ago.
 She has a BA from Meredith College in Visual Arts and is enjoying her 24th year of teaching.
 She and her husband have always voted and followed current events, but she is new to political activism.
 She attended the Women's March and the March for Science in Washington, DC.
 She is passionate about protecting our younger generation by working for public education, safe environmental standards, women's rights, civil rights, gun safety, and access to affordable healthcare.
 Susan is determined to listen, learn, and act to make sure the future is bright for all.